 - 20 KB for Essential and Plus

 - Business and Enterprise accounts have a 100 KB customizable limit.
-Contact the support team for more information.
+Contact the Support team for more information.

-We process your JSON data file in the following way:
+To determine record size, we process your JSON data file in the following way:

 - We turn the file into a string.